dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 [![A simple PHP-based file upload tool](img/uploader_screen_upload.png)](img/uploader_screen_upload.png)

-After uploading a file validate it has been stored locally in the container by following the link *List Uploaded Files* in the browser
+After uploading a file validate it has been stored locally in the container by following the link *List Uploaded Files* in the browser.

+Let's see how this is stored locally in the container.

+&#8680; List the running pods of our application:

+    oc get pods | grep file-uploader

+You will see two entries:

+    file-uploader-1-build            0/1       Completed   0          7m
+    file-uploader-1-k2v0d            1/1       Running     0          6m

+Note the name of the single pod currently running the app: **file-uploader-1-k2v0d**.
+The container called `file-uploader-1-build` is the builder container that deployed the application and it has already terminated.

-&#8680; Or logging into it via a remote session (using the name noted earlier):
+&#8680; Log into the application pod via a remote session (using the name noted earlier):

     oc rsh file-uploader-1-k2v0d